The National Collegiate Club Golf Association runs competitive weekend college golf tournaments for students during the Fall and Spring semesters

 What is the tournament format?

 NCCGA tournaments are 2-day, 36-hole stroke-play events.
-All NCCGA events team-based, 36 hole events
+All NCCGA events team-based, 36 hole events.
+All tournaments are stroke play and team-based (the best 5 scores per team are used to calculate the team score).

 Who plays club golf?